vtex-apps/checkout-payment/docs/README.md

-📢 Use this project, [contribute](https://github.com/{OrganizationName}/{AppName}) to it or open issues to help evolve it using [Store Discussion](https://github.com/vtex-apps/store-discussion).
+📢 Use this project, [contribute](https://github.com/vtex-apps/checkout-payment) to it or open issues to help evolve it using [Store Discussion](https://github.com/vtex-apps/store-discussion).

-# CHECKOUT PAYMENT
+# Checkout Payment

-⚠️⚠️ **This is an ongoing, unsupported, and undocumented project.
-We do not guarantee any results after installation.** ⚠️⚠️
+> :warning: *Although ready to be installed, the Checkout Payment app is currently an **open-beta project**.
+Bear in mind that due to that status, you can expect an accelerated state of evolution.*

 <!-- DOCS-IGNORE:start -->
 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->